lukaszrozej/arcade-game/README.md

 The images where edited using [ImageMagick](https://www.imagemagick.org/) and [PIXLR EDITOR](https://pixlr.com/editor/).

 The sprite class was inspired by [an article by James Long](https://jlongster.com/Making-Sprite-based-Games-with-Canvas).

+The speach bubble was inspired by [an article by Juan Mendes](http://js-bits.blogspot.com/2010/07/canvas-rounded-corner-rectangles.html)